-- understanding of police, courts, corrections, prosecution agencies, and criminal-legal profession as integral components of criminal justice system;
+- Understanding of police, courts, corrections, prosecution agencies, and criminal-legal profession as integral components of the criminal justice system;

-- leadership and managerial skills appropriate for service in higher echelons of the criminal justice structure;
+- Leadership and managerial skills appropriate for service in the higher echelons of the criminal justice structure;

 - philosophy of criminal justice, emphasizing the importance of individual rights and humane treatment within the structure of the U.S. legal tradition; and,

-- knowledge of research and research applications needed to understand and improve administration of justice.
+- knowledge of research and research applications needed to understand and improve the administration of justice.